Neural network software: Simulators for teaching neural network theory

 In 1997, the tLearn software was released to accompany a book.
 This was a return to the idea of providing a small, user-friendly, simulator that was designed with the novice in mind. tLearn allowed basic feed forward networks, along with simple recurrent networks, both of which can be trained by the simple back propagation algorithm. tLearn has not been updated since 1999.

 In 2011, the Basic Prop simulator was released.
 Basic Prop is a self-contained application, distributed as a platform neutral JAR file, that provides much of the same simple functionality as tLearn.

-In 2012, Wintempla included a namespace called NN with a set of C++ classes to implement: feed forward networks, probabilistic neural networks and Kohonen networks.
-Neural Lab is based on Wintempla classes.
-Neural Lab tutorial and Wintempla tutorial explains some of these classes for neural networks.
-The main disadvantage of Wintempla is that it compiles only with Microsoft Visual Studio.

 Development environments

 Development environments for neural networks differ from the software described above primarily on two accounts – they can be used to develop custom types of neural networks and they support deployment of the neural network outside the environment.
 In some cases they have advanced preprocessing, analysis and visualization capabilities.

 Component based

 A more modern type of development environments that are currently favored in both industrial and scientific use are based on a component based paradigm.
 The neural network is constructed by connecting adaptive filter components in a pipe filter flow.
 This allows for greater flexibility as custom networks can be built as well as custom components used by the network.
 In many cases this allows a combination of adaptive and non-adaptive components to work together.
 The data flow is controlled by a control system which is exchangeable as well as the adaptation algorithms.
 The other important feature is deployment capabilities.

 With the advent of component-based frameworks such as .NET and Java, component based development environments are capable of deploying the developed neural network to these frameworks as inheritable components.
 In addition some software can also deploy these components to several platforms, such as embedded systems.

 Component based development environments include: Peltarion Synapse, NeuroDimension NeuroSolutions, Scientific Software Neuro Laboratory, and the LIONsolver integrated software.
 Free open source component based environments include Encog and Neuroph.